"TUNGKUS" and Land with Native Titles

 2. CANNOT sell Native Land to a non-Native

 The present law is that if a Native Land owner secretly sell a "Pusaka" land, any of his or her close relatives can prevent the sale.
-However, notices for the transfer of ownership are put up in notice boards found at each district Land Office.
+However, notices for the transfer of ownership are put up in notice boards put up at each district Land Office.
+There is little likelihood that the relatives will know.

 Kadazan Watch recommends that the Land Office publish the notice of sale in at least two local papers.
 But who will make this a reality?
-Even a simple thing as this may never be implemented because there are many parties with conflicting interests.
-What they fail to realize is that the land being sold belongs to the family.
+Even a simple thing as this may never get implemented because there are many parties with conflicting interests.
+What they fail to realize is that the land being sold belongs to a particular family, and their only land.

 Non-natives Acquiring Ownership of Native Land